 Unfortunately, not all green cleaning products are considered sustainable.

-To achieve the goal of true sustainability, a product must be manufactured under sustainable practices and methods, lending weight to the argument that it is extremely beneficial to retain the services of an experienced janitorial services provider with established vendor channels to assist your organization with product purchasing and guidelines.
+To achieve the goal of true sustainability, a product must be manufactured under sustainable practices and methods, lending weight to the argument that it is particularly beneficial to retain the services of an experienced janitorial services provider with established vendor channels to assist your organization with product purchasing and guidelines.

 By only flushing waste water mixed with sustainable green cleaning chemicals, you reduce the total cost of ownership and time to realize a return on your investment by eliminating the need for high-end filtration systems to ensure that greywater is safe for reuse in irrigation.